zubairabid/Semester7/subjects/PoPL/notes/Lecture 5.md

 **Agenda**: Introducing ASTs by defining what they are, and how to show them in racket.

-We will be defining our first (very trivial) language
+- We will be defining our first (very trivial) language

-# Abstract Syntax Trees
+- Will come around to (eventually) Abstract Syntax Trees

-A few questions about program:
+- First, a few questions about programs:
     1. What is a program?
 How is it represented? `<-- will tackle this today`
     2. What does it mean?
 How does it run?

 ## What is a program